youssefshibl/Team-Task-Management-App/backend/README.md

 ## 🌱 Seeding

-The application includes a seeder to populate the database with initial user data.
+The application includes seeders to populate the database with initial user and task data.

 ### Run Seeder